 - Try using waxed or parchment paper instead of plastic wrap.

 - Only use containers that have been designated as microwave-safe.
-Best to use microwaveable glass and ceramic cookware.
+It is best to use microwaveable glass and ceramic cookware.
 Otherwise, choose those made of polyethylene plastic which is plasticizer-free.

 - Never use microwave convenience food trays and containers more than once.